 Oakland Pride FESTIVAL main entrance is located at Broadway & 20th Street.
 Secondary entrance located at Webster and 21st Street.

 Do I need a ticket to get into Oakland Pride?

-A: General admission to Oakland Pride FESTIVAL is $10, children under 12 is $5.
+A: General admission to Oakland Pride FESTIVAL is $10, seniors and children’s passes are $5.

 NO FEE to watch Oakland Pride PARADE (except in VIP/Grandstand* seating along the Parade route).